AlexShkarin/pyLabLib/docs/devices/Thorlabs_misc.rst

 The class is proved as :class:`pylablib.devices.Thorlabs.FW<.Thorlabs.serial.FW>`.

 In addition to setting the position, it allows to adjust speed settings and turn the indicator LED off to minimize light contamination.
 By default, the wheel also "respects bound" between the first and the last position.
 Usually, when one orders a move from, e.g., position 2 to 6 on a 6-position wheel, it would go along the shortest route, i.e., position 1.
-If this is an ND filter wheel (e.g., FW102CNEB), this leads to momentary increase of the transmitted power by ND0.5 (about factor of 3) compared to either of the positions.
+If this is an ND filter wheel (e.g., FW102CNEB), this leads to momentary increase of the transmitted power by ND0.5 (about factor of 3) compared to start and stop positions.
 To avoid that, the class breaks this move into several shorter (no longer than 1/3 of the wheel) moves, which never cross the boundary between the first and the last position.
 This takes a bit longer (as it requires several consecutive moves), but is generally safer.
 This behavior can be turned off by setting ``respect_bound=False`` on class creation.

 Note that older version (1.0) of the filter wheel do not support the full range of options and operate on a slightly different protocol.
 This leads to crashes on at least some of the methods, e.g., :meth:`.FW.get_position`.
-In this case, you can try :class:`pylablib.devices.Thorlabs.FWv1<.Thorlabs.serial.FWv1>` instead.
+If this is the case, you can try :class:`pylablib.devices.Thorlabs.FWv1<.Thorlabs.serial.FWv1>` instead.

 .. _misc_thorlabs_mdt693: